Patternslib/Patterns/docs/patterns/tooltip.rst

      <span class="pointer" style="top: 111px; left: -22px"></span>
    </div>

-for tooltips which fetch their content with an AJAX call the tooltip may be temporarily shown with a progress indicator:
+For tooltips which fetch their content with an AJAX call the tooltip may be temporarily shown with a progress indicator:

 .. code-block:: html